storiny/obelisk/README.md

 > Custom port of [obelisk.js](https://github.com/nosir/obelisk.js) to TypeScript, free of side effects.

-obelisk.js is a JavaScript library for building isometric pixel objects.

-With the simple and flexible API provided, you can easily add isometric pixel elements like brick, cube, pyramid and slope in HTML5 canvas.
-Obelisk.js strictly follows pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.
+Obelisk is a JavaScript library for building isometric pixel objects with a simple and flexible API, allowing you to easily add isometric pixel elements like brick, cube, pyramid and slope in HTML5 canvas.
+Obelisk strictly follows pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.

-Also you should know obelisk.js is not for vector isometric graphics drawing and rendering.
-Internally it does not use any canvas graphic drawing API, instead, it manipulates all the rendering in pixel level to obtain precise pixel arrangement.
-Just try it out to pixelate something.
-Have fun.

 <img width="112" height="109" src="http://nosir.github.io/obelisk.js/images/logo.png"/>